German bombing of Britain, 1914–1918: New year raids

 Two Army Zeppelins bombed London on 7/8 September, SL2 dropped bombs on the Isle of Dogs, Deptford, Greenwich and Woolwich, and LZ74 was forced to drop weight on its approach and scattered 39 bombs over Cheshunt, before heading on to London and dropping bombs on Bermondsey, Rotherhithe and New Cross.
 Eighteen people were killed and 28 injured; property damage totalled £9,616.
 Fog and mist prevented British aircraft taking off but anti-aircraft guns fired at LZ74 with no effect.
 Although these raids had no significant military impact, the psychological effect was considerable.
 The Navy attempted to follow up the Army's success the following night.
 Three Zeppelins were directed against London and L9 (Kapitänleutnant Loew) against the benzol plant at the Skinningrove ironworks.
 L9 arrived at the coast at Port Mulgrave, between Whitby and Kettleness at about 9:15 p.m. and dropped six bombs with no result.
 The Zeppelin reached the ironworks at 9:35 p.m. and dropped nine HE and 12 incendiary bombs, achieving a hit with an incendiary on the benzol building, which failed to penetrate inside.
 A HE bomb fell within 10 ft and cut the water and electricity supply but the 45000 impgal was not affected.
 Another bomb hit a store of TNT but failed to explode.
 L9 crossed the coast on its homeward journey at Sandsend at 9:45 p.m. three RNAS pilots from Redcar had taken off but failed to make contact.

 L11 had turned back early with engine trouble; L13 (Kapitänleutnant Heinrich Mathy) and L14 (Kapitänleutnant der Reserve Böcker) flew across the North Sea together.
-Two trawlers were waiting off the Haisboro' light vessel and caught L14 at low altitude.
-One of the trawlers fired eight rounds from its QF 1-pounder pom-pom which led Böcker into a steep climb, under the impression that he had been engaged by light cruisers and turned north.
+Two armed trawlers were waiting off the Haisboro' light vessel and caught L14 at low altitude.
+One of the trawlers fired eight rounds from its QF 1-pounder 'pom-pom' which led Böcker into a steep climb, under the impression that he had been engaged by light cruisers and turned north.
 Soon afterwards, L13 also encountered a trawler, which opened fire.
 L14 reached England at Cromer then suffered engine-trouble, apparently bombing Norwich but hitting Bylaugh, East Dereham and Scarning; four men were killed at East Dereham and seven people were injured for no material damage.
-L13 made landfall at the Wash and flew straight to London in clear skies, bombing Golders Green at 10:40 p.m.
+L13 made landfall at The Wash and flew straight to London in clear skies, bombing Golders Green at 10:40 p.m.
 At Euston, L13 began to bomb again; the bomb-load included a 660 lb device, the largest yet carried; which exploded on Bartholomew Close near Smithfield Market, destroying several houses and killing two men.